rsnpj/notes-site/notes/Year_1/Computer_Systems/Databases/Relational_Data_Model.md

     -   Their value uniquely determines a tuple of the table

-    -   These attribute are the primary key of the table
+    -   These attributes are the primary key of the table

 -   **Candidate key:** a minimal set of attributes whose values uniquely identify the tuples